django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ## Generate session data for other users

-### Overview (1/3)
+### Overview (1/4)

-As you may recall, HTTP is a "stateless" protocol -- each HTTP request is separate from other ones.
+HTTP is a "stateless" protocol, meaning each HTTP request is separate from other ones.

-So let's say you:

-* Log in at `/login/`, then
-* Visit the home page (`/') of a website.
+So let's say you log in at `/login/` and visit the home page (`/') of a website.
 The homepage ought to know that you've logged in, so it can customize the homepage just for you.

 Since these requests are separate, there must be some way for the `/login/` page to store some information so that `/` can look at it -- at the very least, it needs to store your user ID.